TMoek/TempStable/README.md

 <!-- Start of my description -->

 A collection of methods to estimate parameters of different tempered stable distributions.
-Currently, there are three different tempered stable distributions to choose from: Tempered stable subordinator distribution, classical tempered stable distribution, normal tempered stable distribution.
+Currently, there are seven different tempered stable distributions to choose from: Tempered stable subordinator distribution, classical tempered stable distribution (TSD), normal TSD, generalized classical TSD, modified TSD, Kim-Rachev TSD, rapidly decreasing TSD.
 The package also provides functions to compute density and probability functions and tools to run Monte Carlo simulations.

 The main function of this package are briefly described below: